HOME

 General Practice in Aged Care Incentive (GPACI)

 General practices and GPs will receive incentive payments for visiting residents of RACHs.
-Residents will need to register with MyMedicare in order for their GP and general practice to receive the incentive payments.
+Residents must register with MyMedicare in order for their GP and general practice to receive the incentive payments.

 RACHs can help GPs by: